MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 The **Inventory** page in the [Microsoft 365 Apps admin center](https://config.office.com) gives you insights into the state of Office installations on devices in your organization.
 These insights can help you identify issues with those Office installations, such as identifying devices that are running an older, unsupported build of Office.
 Insights are also available about add-ins that are installed on those devices.

 From the **Inventory** page, you can drill down to see detailed information about a specific device, including hardware information, its operating system, and the Office software running on the device.
-Additionally, you can see if addins or macros are present on the device as well as the last signed in user.
+Additionally, you can see if add-ins or macros are present on the device as well as the last signed in user.

 ## Requirements for using inventory